morosanmihail/HA-LondonTfL/README.md

         station: 940GZZDLCGT
         platform: Platform 4  # Optional.
 All platforms by default
         max: 3  # Optional.
 3 items by default
+        shortenStationNames: True # Optional.
+Some stations have "Underground Station" appended to it and you can remove it if you set this to true.
 ```

 ## Viewing